 Try manually configuring OpenVPN using Tunnelblick

-However, to change VPN protocols, you must sign in to the app.
-If the connection fails at the sign-in page you can manually configure an OpenVPN connection to our servers using the open-source Tunnelblick app or a WireGuard connection using our WireGuard configuration files.
+However, to change VPN protocols, you must first sign in to the app.
+If the connection fails at the sign-in page, you can manually configure an OpenVPN connection to our servers using the open-source Tunnelblick app or a WireGuard connection using our WireGuard configuration files.